ryanmosz/crypto-trading-sim/memory-bank/progress.md

 Phase 1 (Historical trading) and Phase 2 (Now mode) are 100% complete!
 Core gameplay and all planned features are fully functional.

 ## What Works
-- Complete authentication flow (login/signup)
+- Complete authentication flow (login/signup) with profile loading
-- Dashboard displays past games correctly
+- Dashboard displays past games correctly with no overlap issues
 - Past game details modal with two-page layout (main + details)
 - Historical scenario gameplay (all 3 scenarios)
 - Portfolio allocation system